;

 Discover Green Marine's advisory committees

 Regional participation has been at the heart of the Green Marine program since its inception.
-Four advisory committees are now in place, representing respectively the St. Lawrence, Great Lakes, North Atlantic and West Coast regions.
-These committees make it possible to highlight environmental issues of particular concern at the regional level and explore various possible solutions through collaboration.
+Green Marine's advisory committees guide the program's review and development priorities by highlighting environmental issues of particular concern at the regional level.
 Before adopting a change to the program, Green Marine calls upon each committee to provide its point of view based on its regional realities so that a new program criterion takes all participants into consideration.
+These advisory committees are a big part of Green Marine’s collaborative success!

 St. Lawrence Advisory Committee